 - 2) class participation is worth 10 points;

-The total points for the class is 165.
+The total points for the class is about 140 points, depending on the number of homework.
 The class has no final or midterm.
 In place of the Hedge Tournament you can opt to write a term paper.

 Homework and how to submit it